paulscode/garbageman-vmm/CONTRIBUTING.md

-# Contributing to Garbageman VMM
+# Contributing to Garbageman NM

 Thanks for your interest in contributing!
 This project helps manage Bitcoin Garbageman nodes in isolated VMs.